alfredomg/ADAPT-MWE17/README.md

-## Reference data
+### Reference data

-* Reference data, including pre-tokenized Europarl corpus for most languages, can be downloaded from **TODO**
+* Reference data, including pre-tokenized Europarl corpus for most languages, can be downloaded from the link given at the start of this document.
 * If using the training set as reference data, set `refCorpus=train.conllu` in the config file and specify the input directory containing the shared task data as "reference data dir".

-## semantic-reranker/context-features-code
+### semantic-reranker/context-features-code

 This is the C++ code which extracts the features for the semantic reranking.
 The semantic reranker consists of two main steps: feature extraction and supervised learning.
 The former produces features for each of the 10 candidate labelings provided by the CRF component for every sentence.
 The latter trains or applies a Weka model using said features; the model is meant to score every candidate, so that the highest score can be selected as the best prediction.